Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear vision of where you want to be in the next one year or two years?
-Failure to set goals that are achievable will hinder progress.
-Create clear short-term and long-term goals that prioritize those that will have the most impact on your career advancement.
-To increase your satisfaction at work make sure that your goals are in line with your personal needs.
+Do you possess a precise idea of where you want to be in the next year, or two?
+Failing to set achievable goals can hinder progress.
+Set clear short and long-term objectives prioritizing those with the highest impact on your career advancement.
+To increase your satisfaction at work be sure your goals match personal interests.

 - Volunteer to help with organizational tasks